 Once your camera is enabled, you will see yourself on the screen.
 Hi!
 You can then choose from a variety of designer templates to use in your video.
 By clicking on a template, you can preview it and see how your content will look like next to you on the screen.
 Once you choose the template you would like to use, click Next step in the bottom right corner.

-Add text and one image to your frames to build your video.
+Add text and one image to your slides to build your video.
 You can choose images from our free image library, by uploading one from your computer or by adding it from your Google Drive, One Drive or Dropbox.
-If you want to add more frames, just click on the + Add frame button at the top of the screen.
+If you want to add more slids, just click on the + button at the top of the screen.

 Recording your video